Danilo Cataldi

-Danilo Cataldi (born 6 August 1994) is an Italian professional footballer who plays as a central midfielder for club Lazio.
+Danilo Cataldi (born 6 August 1994) is an Italian professional footballer who plays as a central or defensive midfielder for club Lazio.

 Club career

 Cataldi was born in Rome to parents from Missanello, Southern Italy.
 A product of Lazio's youth system, he was sent on loan to Serie B club Crotone in the 2013–2014 season, where he played as a starter, obtaining 35 appearances and scoring 4 goals.

 He made his return in Lazio's first team for the 2014–15 season, making his Serie A debut on 18 January 2015, in the match lost 1–0 against Napoli at Stadio Olimpico.
 He scored his first goal for the club on 21 August 2016 in a 4–3 away win over Atalanta.

 Cataldi was loaned out to Genoa on 13 January 2017 until 30 June 2017.

 On 19 July 2017, Cataldi was loaned out to newly promoted Serie A club Benevento.

 On 30 August 2024, Cataldi was loaned by Fiorentina, with an option to buy.

-On 1 December 2024, Cataldi was praised for his efforts in helping fellow teammate Edoardo Bove after Bove collapsed on the pitch, during a Serie A fixture between Fiorentina and Inter Milan.
+On 1 December 2024, Cataldi was praised for his efforts in helping teammate Edoardo Bove after Bove collapsed on the pitch, during a Serie A fixture between Fiorentina and Inter Milan.